Wig 101 | How to Glue Down your Wig

 Step Three: Secure your Wig Cap or Stocking

-The wig cap should be adjusted so that it does not cover your desired hairline.
+Most wigs come with wig caps included, but you can find extras in beauty stores or Amazon.
+The wig cap should be positioned so that it does not cover your desired hairline.
 Often when people install their wig, they will adjust how high or low the wig sits to make room for baby hair styling or to minimize the forehead (no judgment).
-The wig cap is a critical step, it will help prevent friction, keep your wig in place, and ensure you have a smooth base for a more secure fit.
+If the fit is tight, you can experiment going without the wig cap.
+We recommend a cap to help prevent friction, keep your wig in place, and ensure you have a smooth base for a more sech5>

 Step Four: Position your Wig

-Before applying the glues or adhesive to see if the wig fits properly, you need to place the wig on your head and line it up with your natural hairline.
-If the wig has a tightening strap on the inside, you may need to adjust that for a proper fit.
-You can also loosen the straps slightly if you feel a strong ring of pressure around your scalp.
-It's important to get the fit just right, so be on the lookout for styles that are adjustable and have a clear size chart for their styles.
+Before applying the glues or adhesive, see that the wig fits properly.
+Place the wig on your head and line it up with your desired hairline.
+If the wig has a tightening strap on the inside, you can further adjust for a comfortable but snug fit.
+Be sure to loosen the straps if you feel a strong ring of pressure around your head.
+It's important to get the fit just right, so shop for styles that are adjustable and have a clear size chart in their product listings.

 Step Five: Apply Glue or Adhesive

-Start by dotting your glue or adhesive on or spraying a thin line around the hairline and smoothing it out with a makeup sponge.
-Then hit it with a blow dryer to make it clear.
+Dot or spraying a thin line of adhesive along the hairline and smooth it out with a comb or sponge.
+Then use your blow dryer to speed up the curing process.
 Once the adhesive is clear, repeat this step and apply a second layer of glue.
+When the bond is beginning to dry and is in a transparent, tacky state, you are ready to move on to lace trimming.

-After fixing the wig has been on your headline.
-Next, use a small sharp scissor to trim the lace along your natural hairline.
-You should leave about 1/8 inch (3 mm) of lace.
-Some people will use makeup to outline a guide for a smooth line.
+At this point, you should put your wig on but avoid fixing it to the skin.
+Use a small sharp scissor to trim the lace along your natural hairline.
+Leave about 1/8 inch (3 mm) of lace for blending.
+Some people will use make-up to outline a guide for an even line.

 Step Seven: Baby Hairs